vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Example (10.8.8)
 {: .examplecaption}

 And (1) is straightforwardly true.
 Notice how the presence of the partitioning term prevents us from proving (2), which would lead to the paraconsistent pair of assertions `P::(DΞ P).
 P::(DΞ P⊥)`.
 This successfully perserves a classical form of consistency, so long as the partitioning type is either completely realized or unrealized in its basis.
 In other words, partitioning acts as something like a domain restriction, ala restricted set comprehensions.
-But it is optionally, merely transporting us from a paraconsistent to a classically consistent logical system.
+But it is optional, merely transporting us from a paraconsistent to a classically consistent logical system.

 ### List of Navya Nyāya Operators